EvanLiu2968/react-component/CONTRIBUTING.md

 - The title of the issue should be written as `[Component Name]: Issue caption.` (e.g. `Button: Fix xxx bug`)

-- Please specify which version of `element-react` and `element-theme-default` you are using, and other related information.
+- Please specify which version of `@evanliu2968/react-component` you are using, and other related information.

 ## Pull Request Guidelines